 A comprehensive addiction treatment program includes complementary and alternative medicine practices in addition to traditional clinical methods.
 Of all the alternative forms of healing available, meditation is the most widely used due to its proven effectiveness in helping those recovering from addiction establish healthy mental, emotional, and physical balance.

 Meditation dates back thousands of years and has been a staple of spirituality across many cultures.
-It can also be used without being tied to any type of religious practice, making it accessible to all individuals regardless of their spiritual beliefs.
+People can also use meditation without being tied to any type of religious practice, making it accessible to all individuals regardless of their spiritual beliefs.
 That’s why meditation for addiction recovery is so popular and effective.

 The Three Components of All Types of Meditation

-There are many different ways to practice meditation, but all types have three common elements that are what make meditation so effective:
+There are many different forms of meditation, but all types have three common elements that are what make meditation so effective:

 - Present-Moment Awareness – By focusing on the present, you cease to worry about the past or the future.
 You can appreciate what is good at this moment, and you reconnect with the physical sensations of your own body and the world around you.